Ahmed Soultan

-Ahmed Soultan (ⵃⵎⴰⴷ ⵙⵍⵟⴰⵏ, أحمد سلطان; born June 17, 1978) is a Moroccan singer artist, considered one of the leaders of the "Nayda" (new urban Moroccan scene).
+Ahmed Soultan (ⵃⵎⴰⴷ ⵙⵍⵟⴰⵏ, أحمد سلطان; born June 17, 1978) is a Moroccan singer and songwriter.
+He is considered one of the leaders of the "Nayda" (new urban Moroccan scene).

-Afro-Arabian soul music of which head titles are to represent this universality the artist stands for : "Achkide" blends Berber and French;and "Ya Salam" is sung in Arabic and English.
-His 1st album "Tolerance" (2005), which contains his first single "Ya Salam".
-And then his 2nd album "Code" (2009) which contains the 1st extract "Achkide".
+Ahmed Soultan is an Afro-Arabian soul artist whose music embodies cultural universality, blending languages and traditions in his work.
+His discography reflects this fusion: "Tolerance" (2005), is debut album, featuring the breakout single "Ya Salam" (sung in Arabic and French); "Code" (2009), is sophomore release, led by the multilingual track "Achkide" (combining Berber and French).

+Through his music, Soultan bridges linguistic and cultural divides, making him a distinctive voice in contemporary Afro-Arabian soul.

 Biography

-With the success of his first single "Ya Salam", Ahmed Soultan reveals himself as the precursor of a new style he likes to name : the Afrobian Soul, for Afro-Arabian.
+With the success of his first single "Ya Salam", Ahmed Soultan reveals himself as the precursor of a new style he likes to name: the Afrobian Soul, for Afro-Arabian.
 His album Tolerance was given wide media coverage, so Ahmed Soultan soon became one of the figureheads of the "Nayda", the new Moroccan scene.